So Emotional: Composition and recording

 Prince (pictured in 1984) was the inspiration behind the composition of "So Emotional".

 "So Emotional" was written by rock songwriters Billy Steinberg and Tom Kelly.
 Prior to composing the song, the team of Steinberg and Kelly had composed the number one hits, "Like a Virgin" and "True Colors" by Madonna and Cyndi Lauper respectively, which led to Arista head Clive Davis contacting the duo to compose an uptempo song for Houston.
 Up until then, Davis had assembled ten songs for Houston's upcoming second album, Whitney, but told the duo he needed one more uptempo song.

 Steinberg explained to Songfacts: "A lot of songwriters get together and the first question they ask each other is, 'Who do you want to write for?'
 Tom and I had never done that because I find it restricting and we both like to write a song for the song's sake and not try to aim at a particular recording artist.
 In the case of 'So Emotional,' Tom and I had a regular dialogue with Clive Davis and he advised us that he was looking for an uptempo song for Whitney Houston, so we really tried to write for that."

 Steinberg and Kelly recorded a demo of the song with musician Prince in mind as they were huge fans of his, with Kelly singing in falsetto.
 The production Steinberg and Kelly gave in the demo sounded like most of Prince's Minneapolis sound productions at the time.
 The song centers on a woman who falls in love with one of her "old flames" despite the fact that she has another man, and admits "get[ting] so emotional" thinking of him.
 The recording was overseen by producer Narada Michael Walden at Manhattan's Right Track Studios in March 1987.
-According to Steinberg, the synthesized hard rock sound produced by Walden differed from their production.
+According to Steinberg, the synthesized funk rock production by Walden differed from their demo.